turingschool-examples/frontend-mod-1-prework/day_6/questions.md

 1. In relation to a Class, what is a method?

-A method is a function that is part of an object.
+A method is a function that is part of the class and can be run more than once (is reusable)

 1. In the space below, create a Car class with at least 2 attributes and 2 methods